kjkasi/EasyNetQWiki/Documentation/Support-for-Delayed-Messages-Plugin.md

 When you call Publish(...) method, the messages are published to normal exchange which prevents any performance degradation related to using new `x-delayed-message` exchange.

 The delayed exchange persists messages using Mnesia.
 That prevents messages loss in case of server downtime.
 Once the server restores, all eligible messages will be delivered on schedule.

-# Cancelling Future messages

-As mentioned earlier, the Delayed Message Plugin doesn't support messages cancellation, hence this functionality is not supported.
-Any call to `FuturePublish` specifying `cancellationKey`, or to `CancelFuturePublish` will throw `NotImplementedException`.

-If you require that functionality, please use Scheduler Service as described in [Scheduling Events with Future Publish](https://github.com/EasyNetQ/EasyNetQ/wiki/Scheduling-Events-with-Future-Publish).